UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

 Other than ``rsync`` we have the more simple tools ``scp`` and ``sftp``.

 - ``scp`` has the similar arguments as for the linux copy function ``scp``.
-- ``sftp`` is more versatile withg more file management capabilities.
+- ``sftp`` is more versatile with more file management capabilities.

 - Both are considered secure.